alexpolt/alexpolt.github.io/src/lenin-lights.md

   Also the lighting can be done **per vertex** instead of **per face**.
 To see the difference I have added a button at the bottom (there are also buttons for rotation and fullscreen).
   The great advantage of per vertex is no popping, but at the cost of quality.
-And it can be surprising (at first), but performance might be worse because no rasterization can begin before the vertex is processed.
+And it can be surprising, but performance might be worse (I'm not sure, needs to be measured).

   So here is the summary: it is certainly possible to do dynamic lighting using primitive ID but benefits are questionable: too many lights are needed to be provided per face to eliminate